 s

-How to implement: Use GoFundMe or Givebutter.
-Include photos, testimonials, and clear reasons to donate.
+How to run it: Use platforms like GoFundMe or Givebutter.
+Add photos, student testimonials, and a clear purpose to inspire donors.

 s

-What it is: Simple, scannable codes that link directly to a donation page.
+What it is: Custom QR codes that link directly to your school’s donation page.

 s